-The property now known as the Village of Buchanan was originally inhabited by the Kitchawonke Indians.
+The area now known as the Village of Buchanan was originally inhabited by the Kitchawonke Indians.
 Stephanus VanCortlandt purchased 1000 acres from the Indians in 1683.
 The 1000 acres included what is now the Village of Buchanan.
 The property was passed on to Philip Verplanck, husband of Gertrude Van Cortlandt (granddaughter of Stephanus VanCortlandt) and in 1836 the land was sold for real estate development to a company of ten people, of whom John Henry was the principal, for $300,000.00.

 In 1860 a tannery was opened by two gentlemen named Strang and White.
 Their company produced patent leather from sheepskins for shoes and leather for carriages and wagons.
 In 1872 Alexander Buchanan of Newark, New Jersey purchased the tannery, enlarged it and began making oilcloth.
 Alexander’s son, George, and his other three sons went on to develop one of the largest oilcloth plants in the country.
 By 1920, their plant and company, Standard Coated Products employed nearly 400 people.
 Much later the property was sold to Tensolite who made fine wiring for the space program.
 Presently located on this property is Westchester Industrial Complex.